11 Signs You Need To Cut Back On Booze (Even If You're Not An Alcoholic)

 Low-risk drinking is considered to be no more than 2-3 drinks per day with no more than 7 drinks per week for women, and 3-4 drink per day with no more than a total of 14 drinks per week for men (depending on which country’s guidelines you are looking at).
-If you choose to cut back, getting familiar with these guidelines is a good place to start.

 Your version of moderation might look like no more than one glass of alcohol on any evening, committing to more alcohol-free days during the week, or choosing not to drink in situations that are potentially triggering.
 Whatever you decide, create a plan before you're in the situation you're worried about.

 Know what alternatives you have (nonalcoholic drinks, or bringing your own).
 Do your best to set yourself up for success and focus on the benefits you’ll receive.